pfeiferd/genestrip/README.md

 The usage of Genestrip:
 ```
-usage: genestrip [options] <project> [<goal1> <goal2>...]
+usage: genestrip.sh [options] <project> [<goal1> <goal2>...]
  -d <base dir>   Base directory for all data files.
 The default is
                  './data'.
  -f <fqfile>     Input fastq file in case of filtering or k-mer matching
-               (regarding goals 'filter' and 'match') or csv file with a
+                 (regarding goals 'filter' and 'match') or CSV file with a
                  list of fastq files to be processed via 'multimatch'.
-Each
-               line should have the format '<prefix> <path to fastq
+                 Each line of a CSV file should have the format '<prefix>
-               file>'.
+                 <path to fastq file>'.
- -r <path>     Common store folder for filtered fastq files and csv files
+ -r <path>       Common store folder for filtered fastq files and
-               created via the goals 'filter' and 'match'.
-The default is
+                 resulting CSV files created via the goals 'filter' and
+                 'match'.
+The defaults are '<base dir>/projects/<project
-               '<base dir>/projects/<project name>/fastq' and '<base
+                 name>/fastq' and '<base dir>/projects/<project
-               directory>/projects/<project name>/csv' respectively.
+                 name>/csv', respectively.
- -t <target>   Generation target ('make', 'clean', 'cleanall').
+ -t <target>     Generation target ('make', 'clean' or 'cleanall').
 The
                  default is 'make'.
+ -tx <taxids>    List of tax ids separated by ',' (but no blanks) for the
+                 goal 'db2fastq'.
+A tax id may have the suffix '+', which
+                 means that taxonomic descendants from a database will be included.
 ```

 Genestrip follows a goal-oriented approach in order to create any result file (in similarity to  [make](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html)).
 Goals are executed in a lazy manner, i.e. a file is only (re-)generated, if it is missing at its designated place in the `<base dir>` folder or any of its subfolders.